HubRise/website/content/apps/lightspeed-restaurant/en/food-ordering-platforms.md

 To receive Just Eat orders in Lightspeed, you first need to connect Just Eat Flyt Bridge, an app included in your HubRise subscription.
 For more information about Just Eat Flyt Bridge, see the [Just Eat Flyt Bridge documentation](/apps/just-eat-flyt).

-To correctly receive your Just Eat orders, specify the following values in the Just Eat Flyt Bridge configuration page.
-To learn how to view and modify the configuration page for Just Eat Flyt Bridge, see the [Just Eat flyt Configuration page](/apps/just-eat-flyt/configuration).
+To correctly receive your Just Eat orders in Lightspeed, specify the following values in the Just Eat Flyt Bridge configuration page.
+To find out how to view and modify it, see the [Just Eat flyt Configuration page](/apps/just-eat-flyt/configuration).

 Depending on your needs, you may have to create some products in Lightspeed.
 If you don't use these features, you can skip creating the products and leave the corresponding fields empty.